 Before sailing back to Europe, Graffenried met with Governor Alexander Spotswood in Williamsburg and discussed possibilities of launching another setlement initiative.
 Graffenried thought, together with Frantz Ludwig Michel, that there were commercially-valuable silver deposits near where the Potomac River cut through the Blue Ridge.
 Graffenried anticipated recruiting skilled miners seeking to flee from what today is Germany, and using them to establish a new settlement in Virginia to extract silver.

 Though Graffenreid had no funds, he still managed to arrange for the Germans to be transported to Virgina.
 They had experience as miners, and that made them especially attractive to the Virginian leaders seeking to discover and exploit silver, iron, and other minerals in the colony.

 Graffenried introduced the miners to Colonel Nathaniel Blakiston, former governor of Maryland and the agent in London for the Virginia colony.
 They arranged a deal where Graffenried promised the ship captain that Spotswood would pay the transportation costs for the immigrants.

 When the ship arrived, the governor was surprised to discover that he was responsible for the debt.
-The immigrants agreed to work for four years as indentured servants, and he sent them to start a new settlement on the Rapidan River.
+The immigrants agreed to work for four years as indentured servants.
+Spotswood sent 42 people who had come originally from villages near Siegen, in North Rhine Westphalia, to start a new settlement on the Rapidan River.

 even at the start of the French and Indian War, there were few settlements between Germanna and the Blue Ridge - and even fewer west of the mountains